-Some sponsored programs require matching funds as part of the budget.
-This may occur either because of the policy of the sponsoring agency or because the principal investigator and his/her school director and dean concur that the work is of sufficient importance to their institutional goals to warrant investment of general research funds.
+Some sponsored programs may include matching funds (cost sharing) as part of the overall program budget.
+This may occur either because of the policy of the sponsoring agency or because the principal investigator and his/her school chair and dean concur that the work is of sufficient importance to their institutional goals to warrant investment of general research funds.
 Normally, few central administrative funds are available for matching fund commitments.
-In every case potential principal investigators should consult with their school director for approval of matching fund commitments before preparing a proposal.
-While matching funds play an important role in the Institution's ability to obtain external funds for research, it should be noted that matching funds are included in the base for determining overhead.
-Expenditure of matching funds, therefore, has the effect of lowering the overhead recovery in future years.
+In every case principal investigators should consult with their school chair for approval of matching fund commitments before preparing a proposal.
+While matching funds play an important role in the Institution's ability to obtain external funds for research, it should be noted that matching funds are included in the base for determining Facilities and Administrative rates.
+Expenditure of matching funds, therefore, has the effect of lowering the Facilities and Administrative cost recovery in future years.

-After a proposal is complete, it should be sent through the normal routing chain, as covered in Section 4.4. on the Office of Contract Administration, and accompanied by a Sponsored Program/Research Proposal Cost Sharing Approval Form (see Appendix 4.2. in the Appendices) showing the source of the matching funds and the amount required.
+After a proposal that includes matching funds is complete, it should be sent through the normal proposal routing channels and should include a Sponsored Program/Research Proposal Cost Sharing Approval Form (see Appendix 4.2. in the Appendices) showing the source of the matching funds and the amount required.

-Source: Office of Contract Administration Date: 7/98
+Source: Office of Sponsored Programs Date: 7/03

 4.3.
-OFFICE OF INTERDISCIPLINARY PROGRAMS (OIP)
+OFFICE OF SPONSORED PROGRAMS (OSP)